medtagger/MedTagger/backend/docs/development_setup_native.md

 Now, your backend is ready to be used, so let's try to run it!

 Open three separate windows with activated virtual environment.
-In the first one we'll run Celery workers which are responsible for adding and converting Dicoms to our HBase.
+In the first one we'll run Celery workers which are responsible for adding and converting DICOMs to our storage.
 To run it, please execute such command:

 ```bash
 $ . ./devenv.sh